 Accretion expense.
-The Company is required to record the estimated fair value of liabilities for obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
-Interest is accreted on the present value of the asset retirement obligations ("ARO") and reported as accretion expense within operating expenses in the consolidated statements of operations.
+The Company is required to record the estimated fair value of liabilities for obligations associated with the retirement of tangible long-lived assets and the associated ARO costs.
+Interest is accreted on the present value of the ARO and reported as accretion expense within operating expenses in the consolidated statements of operations.

-Accretion expense related to our ARO decreased 54% for the year ended December 31, 2014 compared to the same period of 2013.
-The decrease in accretion expense correlates with the Company's average ARO, which was \$6.5 million during 2014 versus \$11.5 million during 2013.
-The reduction in our average ARO was primarily a result of the divestiture of our offshore fields in the fourth quarter of 2013.
+Accretion expense related to our ARO decreased 20% for the year ended December 31, 2015 compared to the same period of 2014.
+The decrease in accretion expense correlates with the Company's average ARO balance, which was \$5.4 million during 2015 versus \$6.5 million during 2014.
 See Note 12 in the Footnotes to the Financial Statements for additional information regarding the Company's ARO.